Get started:

 If your vehicle is no longer roadworthy but still contains valuable parts, you can SORN it (Statutory Off Road Notification), remove the usable bits, and scrap the remainder.
 This is becoming a popular method for getting the most out of an older vehicle.

-Once scrapped, an Authorised Treatment Facility (ATF) will handle the procedure, and the DVLA should issue you a Certificate of Destruction (COD).
+Once scrapped, an Authorised Treatment Facility (ATF) will handle the procedure, and the DVLA will issue a Certificate of Destruction (COD).
 If you have not received your COD, follow DVLA rules and fill out the relevant area of your V5C logbook to confirm the transfer.
 This ensures that everything is legal and that you will not be held liable for the car after it has been scrapped.

 FAQs About DVLA Scrapped Car Check Free